theforeman/theforeman.org/sponsors.md

 # Sponsors

 The Foreman project is lucky to receive sponsorship to support the work we do from a number of organizations.
-If you're interested in donating hardware to Foreman, please contact the <a href="support.html">Development forum</a>.
+If you're interested in donating hardware or cloud instances to Foreman, please contact the <a href="support.html">Development forum</a>.

 ### Red Hat